This site requires a more recent version of Adobe Flash Player to function properly.

 For additional details, select a driver above or select a division from the interactive Trefis split for Apple at the top of the page.

-Apple makes money primarily by selling mobile phones, computers, and portable media players to consumers worldwide.
-Apple's well known consumer products include the iPhone, Macintosh ("Mac") computers, iPad and the iPod media player.
+Apple makes money primarily by selling mobile phones, computers, and tablets to consumers worldwide.
+Apple's well known consumer products include the iPhone, Mac, iPad and the iPod media player.
 In addition to selling hardware, Apple makes money by brokering the sale of music, films, TV shows, games, and iPhone software applications through its iTunes platform.
+Apple introduced its first wearable computing device, called the Apple Watch in late 2014.

-We believe the iPhone segment is more valuable than the Macintosh and iPod segments for two primary reasons:
+We believe the iPhone segment is more valuable than the Macintosh and iPad segments for two primary reasons:

 Large mobile phone market

-We estimate that about 1.8 billion mobile phones were sold worldwide in 2012 compared to 217 million notebooks, 147 million desktops, and 145 million portable media players (like iPod and Sansa).
-Although Apple's iPhone market share within the mobile phone market is smaller than its market shares within the PC and portable media player markets, the underlying market opportunity over the forecast period is much larger.
+Gartner estimates that about 1.9 billion mobile phones were sold worldwide in 2015 compared to about 290 million PCs and 196 million ultra-mobile devices (Basic and Utility Tablets).
+Although Apple's iPhone market share remains quite small, the underlying market opportunity over the forecast period could be much larger.

 High iPhone profit margins